 Section 2a requires information about aggregate hedge fund assets the adviser manages, such as the value of investments in different types of assets, the duration of fixed income holdings, the value of turnover for certain asset classes and the geographical breakdown of investments.
 Section 2b requires, for each hedge fund that has net assets of at least $500 million, more granular information about the fund’s exposures, leverage, risk profile and liquidity.

 Large Private Equity Fund Advisers.
-Advisers managing at least $2 billion in private equity fund assets having at least $2 billion in private equity fund assets must file annually within 120 days of the end of their fiscal year (same as smaller advisers) and, in addition to Section 1, must complete section 4 of Form PF.
+Advisers managing at least $2 billion in private equity fund assets must file annually within 120 days of the end of their fiscal year (same as smaller advisers) and, in addition to Section 1, must complete section 4 of Form PF.

-Section 4 requires information about the extent of leverage incurred by funds’ portfolio companies, use of bridge financing, funds’ investments in financial institutions and geographical and industry breakdowns of funds’ investments in portfolio companies.
+Section 4 of Form PF requires information about the extent of leverage incurred by funds’ portfolio companies, use of bridge financing, funds’ investments in financial institutions and geographical and industry breakdowns of funds’ investments in portfolio companies.

 Large Liquidity Fund Advisers.
-Advisers managing at least $1 billion in combined unregistered and registered money market fund assets must file quarterly within 15 days of their quarter end and, in addition to Section 1, must complete section 3 of Form PF
+Advisers managing at least $1 billion in combined unregistered and registered money market fund assets must file quarterly within 15 days of their quarter end and, in addition to Section 1, must complete Section 3 of Form PF

-Item 3 requires information about each liquidity fund’s portfolio, certain information relevant to the risk profile of the fund and the extent to which the fund has a policy of complying with all or aspects of rule 2a-7 under the Investment Company Act.
+Section 3 of Form PG requires information about each liquidity fund’s portfolio, certain information relevant to the risk profile of the fund and the extent to which the fund has a policy of complying with all or aspects of rule 2a-7 under the Investment Company Act.

 c.
 Non-US.
 Advisers.
 A registered adviser with a principal office and place of business outside the U.S. may omit reporting of any private fund that, during the preceding fiscal year: (i) was not organized in the U.S.; (ii) was not beneficially owned by one or more U.S. persons; and (iii) was not offered in the U.S.

 d.
 Compliance Date.
 The transition period for adviser required to report on Form PF was staggered.
-The first filings on Form PF were be made in July 2012.
+The first filings on Form PF were made in July 2012.

 14. Privacy Rules.
 Title V of the Gramm-Leach-Bliley Act protects the privacy interests of consumers of financial services, including clients of SEC-registered investment advisers.
 SEC rules implementing the statute protect only individuals’ personal privacy interests, and not those of businesses or individuals who seek to obtain the services of an adviser for business purposes.